Gastroscopy

 Your health expert: Dr Alistair McNair, Consultant Gastroenterologist

-A gastroscopy is a test to look inside your oesophagus (the tube that carries food from your mouth to your stomach), your stomach and the first part of your small bowel (duodenum).
-You may have a gastroscopy to help find what’s causing your symptoms.
-You can also have certain treatments during a gastroscopy.
+A gastroscopy is a test to look inside the tube that carries food from your mouth to your stomach (oesophagus), your stomach and the first part of your small bowel (duodenum).
+You may have a gastroscopy to help find what’s causing certain symptoms.
+You can also have some types of treatment during a gastroscopy.

 How a gastroscopy is carried out